LeePapa/dns2socks/Readme.md

 I've tried to comment the source code as good as possible and you can compile it using Visual C++ 2010 Express Edition (or any other edition).
-I've also tested it on Knoppix and Damn Small Linux and compiled it via gcc -pthread -Wall -O2 -o DNS2SOCKS DNS2SOCKS.c
+I've also tested it on Knoppix and Damn Small Linux and compiled it via `gcc -pthread -Wall -O2 -o DNS2SOCKS DNS2SOCKS.c` or (static compile)
+`gcc -lpthread -Wall -O2 -Wl,-static -static -static-libgcc -s -o dns2socks DNS2SOCKS.c`
 It should also run on other *nix variants; maybe with tiny modifications.

 Have fun using this software!